thomasWeise/bookbuilderpy/README.md

 For building the book, we will use [GitHub Actions](https://github.com/features/actions), which are triggered by repository commits.

 Every time you push a commit to your book repository, the GitHub Action will check out the repository.
-The docker container can the automatically build the book and book website.
+The docker container can automatically build the book and book website.
 The result can automatically be deployed to the [GitHub Pages](http://help.github.com/articles/what-is-github-pages/) branch of your repository and which will then be the website of the repository.
 Once the repository, website, and Travis build procedure are all set up, we can concentrate on working on our book and whenever some section or text is finished, commit, and enjoy the automatically new versions.